willyanjnr/EstimateBreed/README.md

 Predict ∆T to determine the ideal times to apply agricultural pesticides.
 ``` r
 library("EstimateBreed")

 deltat(-53.91472,-28.38778,type=1,days=10)
 View(forecast)
 ```

 ## Documentation
-Complete documentation can be found when using the package within R
+Complete documentation can be found when using the package within R.

 ### Citing
 When citing this package, please use,